NBPub/BeatLog/docs/Features/Geography.md

 ![geo_table](/docs/pics/Geography_table.png "Location table with editable City and Country names")

 The **Inspect** and **Clean Cache** buttons check that all the saved locations match at least one IP in the database.
+They will only appear if such locations exist.
 If a location has no associations, it can be deleted.

 The **Top 10** bar charts show top countries or cities by total requests or unique IP addressess.